Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **select_filter** [ Type: *bool* ]

 	If set to True, perform photometry on specific filter or list of filters given by *do_filter*.
-This is handy if you want to (re-) do observations in a secific filter only.
+This is handy if you want to (re-) do observations in a specific filter only.